scriptweaver1/site/scripts/Prosti-Collab.md

 **[Y]:** Making my mouth water...

-**[X]:** You're really going to be narrating eveything you do?
+**[X]:** You're really going to be narrating everything you do?

 **[Y]:** It's called 'dirty-talk", sweetheart.
 You should try it some day...

 **[Y]:** Besides, It's not like you care, is it?

-**[Y]:** No take-backisies.
+**[Y]:** No take-backsies.
 You’re going to stand right there and watch me take care of him.
 No commenting.
 No joining.
 Not yet at least...

 **[X]:** “Not yet”?
 There is no “yet.”